biscuitboost/yourbanger-fe/src/data/post/gifts-for-someone-who-has-everything.md

   - personalized gifts
 author: YourBanger.com Team
 metadata:
-  title: "10 Gifts for Someone Who Has Everything | YourBanger.com"
+  title: "AI Songs & Gifts for Someone Who Has Everything | YourBanger.com"
-  description: "What do you buy for someone who has everything?
-These unique, thoughtful gift ideas focus on experiences and personalization over more stuff."
+  description: "Create an AI song in 2 minutes for $19.99.
+The perfect gift for someone who has everything—custom songs about their life they can't buy anywhere else."
 ---

 ## The "Has Everything" Problem